Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Numerical analysis and results

-In order to solve the above set of BEQs we have set two initial conditions $\delta \eta_{N} =0$ and $\eta_{l}$ = 0.
-The first condition is to ensure the RHNs initial abundance to be purely thermal at high temperatures.
-This in principle is also motivated by the washout scenario we are in, that is the strong washout regime, further ensuring that the initial abundance of these RHNs are nothing but the equilibrium number abundance.
-However, the choice of such initial condition in principle is also a consequence of the characteristic feature of the model parameter space governing the washout processes.
-This leads to have a thermal population of the RHNs making the asymmetry independent of initial condition.
-The second condition however indicates that initially there were no lepton asymmetry.
-These two initial conditions together establishes the fact that any asymmetry generated while thermally populating the RHN is quickly washed out once a thermal population is reached.
-In Fig.~\ref{fig:NBL} we show the evolution of RHN number density and lepton flavor density, obtained from the solution of the BEQ.
-This figure tells us that, after a certain temperature the $\eta_l$ number densities due to individual lepton flavors attains a saturation.
-It is evident from the Fig.~\ref{fig:NBL}, that the numerical solution for $\eta_l$ through the BEQ exhibits different behavior in the three kinematic regimes, characterized by the specific values of the parameter $ z = m_N / T$.
+In Fig.~\ref{fig:NBL} we show the evolution of RHN number density and lepton flavor density, obtained from the solution of the BEQs.
+This figure tells us that, after a certain temperature the $\eta_\ell$ number densities due to individual lepton flavors attain a saturation.
+In the upper left panel of this figure, we show the evolution of the RHN abundance starting from zero initial abundance ($ \mathcal{O} (10^{-15}$)) and in the right, we show the evolution of the deviation from the equilibrium RHN abundance.
+It is evident from the left figure that the RHN abundance gradually reaches the thermal or the equilibrium abundance at around $z \,=\,0.1$.
+One can notice from the lower panel of Fig.~\ref{fig:NBL}, that the numerical solution for $\eta_\ell$ through the BEQ exhibits different behavior in the three kinematic regimes, characterized by the specific values of the parameter $ z = m_N / T$.
 Based on this fact there are three benchmark values of $z$ signifying three temperature regimes.
 Analytically these temperature regimes can be approximated by writing them as a function of the washout factors associated with each lepton flavor as

-which are found to be true for the set benchmark values of the respective parameters mentioned in the table \ref{tab:etab}.
-A noticeable feature of this model is, for $\mu$ and $\tau$ flavor the lepton charge densities evolve exactly in a similar way, which differs for the electron flavor drastically.
-Also, the asymmetry due to electron flavor is not at all sufficient to generate the observed amount of baryon asymmetry of the Universe.
-Hence, it is worth mentioning that the Yukawa couplings governing the $\mu$ and $\tau$ flavored interactions are the prime causes leading to the observed baryon asymmetry in this analysis.
+which are found to be true for the set benchmark values of the respective parameters mentioned in Table \ref{tab:etab}.
+A noticeable feature of this model is, for $e$ and $\mu$ flavors the lepton charge densities evolve exactly in a similar fashion, which however slightly differs for the tau flavor.
+Also, it is to note here that the final lepton asymmetry receives almost an equal contribution from the Yukawa couplings associated with each individual lepton flavor.